 Above Rifugio Vallandro is a pine-covered slope that was heavily fortified during World War I. You can venture into this wooded realm and discover a variety of war ruins embedded in the mountain before trekking back the same trail to the Plätzwiese parking lot.

 If you feel like extending your hike, take trail no. 34 located north of Rifugio Vallandro.
-After an hour and a half trek upslope, you will reach the summit of Struddelkopf (Monte Specie).
-From here, you can take in all the glory of Drei Zinnen.
+After an hour and a half trek upslope, you will reach the summit of Monte Specie (Strudelkopf).
+From here, you can enjoy sweeping, uninterrupted views of the iconic Drei Zinnen.

 How to Reach the Plateau

-Most hikes on Prato Piazza begin either from the Ponticello (Parkplatz Brückele) parking lot located beneath the plateau and the Plätzwiese parking lot located on the plateau’s northern edge.
+Most hikes on Prato Piazza start from one of two parking areas: the Ponticello parking lot (Parkplatz Brückele), situated below the plateau, or the Plätzwiese parking lot, located via a toll road at the northern edge of the plateau.
 How you choose to reach Prato Piazza should depend on when you visit.

-If you are driving a car while in Italy during peak hiking season, you need to be aware of traffic regulations in force to protect Val di Braies.
+Peak Hiking Season: If you are driving a car while in Italy during peak hiking season, you need to be aware of traffic regulations in force to protect Val di Braies.
 Between early July and early September, the Plätzwiese parking lot cannot be reached by car between 9:30 AM and 4:00 PM.
-If you arrive after 9:30 AM, you can park at the Ponticello lot and hike up 3.7 miles (6 km) to Prato Piazza or take a shuttle bus.
-There is a fee to park at either lot during the peak season, as well as to use the toll road.
+If you arrive after 9:30 AM, you can park at the Ponticello lot and hike up 3.7 miles (6 km) to Prato Piazza or pay to take a shuttle bus or public bus #443.

 For the latest regulations, as well as reserving parking spaces online, be sure to visit the local website for Prato Piazza.
 It also provides information on public transportation options for reaching the plateau if you are not relying on a car while in the Dolomites.